 The AstraZeneca/COVISHIELD vaccine is a safe vaccine that works well to protect you against COVID-19.
-But some people may choose an mRNA vaccine for their second dose.
+But some people may choose an mRNA vaccine to complete their COVID-19 immunization.

 If you got the AstraZeneca/COVISHIELD vaccine for your first dose, you can choose the AstraZeneca/COVISHIELD vaccine or an mRNA vaccine for your second dose.